rauno56/liber/README.md

 <!-- //Liber.inherit(Constructor, prototype, options); where Liber already has a pointer to database. -->

 function User(data) {
-  this.superClass.call(this, data); // needed to give more flexibility
+  this.superClass.call(this, data); // to give more flexibility
                                     // to construction process
   this.kind = 'user';
   this.fullName = this.lastName + ', ' + this.firstName;